Getting Python Types Right with RightTyper: Related Work

-\topic{Dynamic type inference} Dynamic approaches track types encountered during program execution.
-This strategy is employed by tools such as MonkeyType (developed by Instagram), PyAnnotate (developed by Python author Guido v.
-Rossum at Dropbox), as well as \systemname{}~\cite{monkeytype, pyannotate}.
-Both MonkeyType and PyAnnotate rely on Python's runtime type attributes to identify observed types.
-However, these attributes are not always reliable (cf. Section~\ref{evaluation:litmus-tests}).
-MonkeyType attempts to mitigate this by verifying type names before emitting annotations, but this pruning can result in code being left unannotated or only partially annotated.
-PyAnnotate performs no such validation, and as a result, may emit annotations that include unknown names, causing runtime errors. \systemname{} instead builds a mapping from type objects to their names, ensuring that the annotations are valid and, whenever possible, use public names.
+Both MonkeyType and PyAnnotate rely on Python's runtime type attributes, which are not always reliable.
+MonkeyType prunes invalid type names, but this can leave code unannotated; PyAnnotate performs no validation and may emit annotations causing runtime errors. \righttyper{} instead maps type objects to valid, public names.